CENTRAL BUREAU OF INVESTIGATION

-- However, on May 6, 2014, the Supreme Court held as invalid the legal provision that makes prior sanction mandatory for the CBI to conduct a probe against senior bureaucrats in corruption cases under the Prevention of Corruption Act.
+- However, on May 6, 2014, the SUPREME COURT held as invalid the legal provision that makes prior sanction mandatory for the CBI to conduct a probe against senior bureaucrats in corruption cases under the Prevention of Corruption Act.

-- A Constitution Bench held that Section 6A of the Delhi Special Police Establishment Act, which granted protection to joint secretary and above officers from facing even a preliminary inquiry by the CBI in corruption cases, was violative of Article 14 of the Indian Constitution.
+- A Constitution Bench held that Section 6A of the Delhi Special Police Establishment Act, which granted protection to the joint secretary and above officers from facing even a preliminary inquiry by the CBI in corruption cases, was violative of Article 14 of the Indian Constitution.

 Article 14 states that, “The State shall not deny to any person equality before the law or the equal protection of the laws within the territory of India.”

 - The CBI Academy is located at Ghaziabad, Uttar Pradesh and started functioning in 1996.
 Earlier, training programmes were being conducted at the CBI Training Centre, New Delhi.